-If the Department rejects your submission, the reviewer will provide you with specific feedback.
-You will receive an email informing you that your submission was rejected, and providing you with a link to the reviewer’s comments in IRBIS.
-After you address the reviewer’s concerns by revising your online application, you will resubmit it and it will be again routed to the department or entity that did not approve it as well as any department/entity that has not yet reviewed it.
+If the Department rejects your submission, the approver will provide you with specific feedback.
+You will receive an email informing you that your submission was not approved, and providing you with a link to the approver’s comments in IRBIS.
+After you address the reviewer’s concerns by revising your online application, you will resubmit it and it will be again routed to the department or entity that did not approve it as well as any department/entity that has not yet approved.
 See the Routing (Investigator): Revising and Resubmitting training aid.

-Will my response to changes requested by the IRB also be routed for department approval?
+Will my response to IRB stipulations also be routed for department approval?

-No. You will resubmit your revised application directly back to the IRB.
+No. You will resubmit your revised application, with responses to stipulations, directly back to the IRB.

-Local review committee members communicate their concerns to the designated Department Approver(s) external to IRBIS.
-The Department Approver then summarizes and conveys the committee’s feedback via the routing comments function within IRBIS.
+Departmental reviewers communicate their concerns to the designated department approver(s) external to IRBIS.
+The department approver then summarizes and conveys the committee’s feedback via the routing comments function within IRBIS.

 How does IRBIS “build” a consent form?

 Based on your application responses, IRBIS selects from a library of basic templates (e.g., adult consent form, child assent) to be used in your study.
 This template is then customized from your responses to key questions.
 On the Consent Forms screen, you may download this template and further edit it to create a consent form that reflects the particulars of your study.
-(See training video here.)
+(See guidance; or training video.)

 Can one member of my study team work on consent forms, while another completes the application?